Young ibex in Saint-Gervais

 The flora and fauna of Saint-Gervais

-Lush forests, verdant alpine meadows and wild mountains are environments that communicate and exchange with each other for a fantastic blossoming of biodiversity on the territory of Saint-Gervais Mont-Blanc.
-The variety of habitats offered by our fabulous environment benefits this biodiversity, which makes our Mont-Blanc massif so special and unique in the world thanks to its wealth of animal and plant species.
+Lush forests, verdant alpine meadows and wild mountains are all environments that communicate and exchange with one another, ensuring that biodiversity flourishes in the Saint-Gervais Mont-Blanc area.The variety of habitats offered by our fabulous environment benefits the biodiversity that makes our Mont-Blanc massif so special and unique in the world, thanks to its wealth of animal and plant species.

 Mountain wildlife